 The season has begun!
-Stone Crab season has officially opened as of October 15th.
-By now, the recreational anglers out there have had their fair share of Spiny Lobster hunting and are up for a new challenge.
+Stone Crab season officially opens October 15th every year.
+By then, the recreational anglers out there have had their fair share of Spiny Lobster hunting and are up for a new challenge.
 Spiny Lobsters get a bunch of hype, but we can’t forget the other succulent crustacean that crawls our Florida Gulf Waters – the Stone Crab.

 They make for a great adventure and a change in pace, and you can load up by the bucket full!
 But not so fast; see the rules and regulations to be sure you get the best out of the experience!